Doctoral training for PhD students in computer science at Paris-Dauphine

 • maintain a professional webpage on the website of LAMSADE (contact Olivier Rouyer if you don't have one).
 Please add a picture on your LAMSADE webpage, see the instructions here.

 • subscribe to scientific mailing lists to be aware of possible opportunities like conferences, schools, seminars, job offers (e.g. ATER, post-doc).
-Examples: DMANET, GDR-IM, GDR-ROD, GDR-RADIA, GDR-MADICS...
+Examples: DMANET, COMSOC, GDR-IM, GDR-ROD, GDR-RADIA, GDR-MADICS...
 If you know other interesting mailing lists (topics related to PhD theses at LAMSADE), then share the information with me and I'll put it on this webpage

 • discuss with any person from LAMSADE if you are encountering difficulties.
 My door is open.
 In case you want some help from someone outside LAMSADE, feel free to contact Anaëlle Wilczynski